nay-hey/AI_project_group3/README.md

     - Renders different text lines for menu options such as "New Game," "Pause/Unpause," etc., using the provided font file.

 ### CLASS TETROMINO :
-Here's a brief explanation of the `Tetromino` class in two bullet points:

 - **Shapes**:
   - Defines the shapes of all Tetromino pieces using a nested list structure, where each sublist represents a shape with numerical values indicating the presence of blocks.